CiscoTestAutomation/pyats/docs/changelog/2021/march.rst

 .. code-block:: bash

+    # Make sure you are using the latest pip package
+    bash$ pip install --upgrade pip

     # DevNet Community
     bash$ pip install --upgrade pyats

     # Cisco Internal Developers
     bash$ pip install --upgrade ats

+Known Issues
+^^^^^^^^^^^^

+On MacOs we have observed issues with the `requests` package used for REST API calls, the workaround is to set the environment variable `no_proxy` to a value, e.g. domain.com.
+Without this, we have seen crashes that halt the script execution.
+This issue seems to be related to a bug in MacOS python https://bugs.python.org/issue31818

 --------------------------------------------------------------------------------
                                       Fixes